+86-156-2511-0166[email protected]WhatsApp

 Previous article

-“Especially if you look at the last 45 days, the jet fuel prices are on a roller coaster.
-Every day they are changing, making a big impact on the airlines.
+The jump in overflight traffic comes against a backdrop of mounting financial strain on carriers worldwide.
+Siddiqui highlighted that jet fuel prices have become highly volatile, particularly over the past 45 days.
+"Every day they are changing, making a big impact on the airlines.
 And it is not only about the price.
 The availability of jet fuel is a major issue right now.
 Especially the airlines in Asia and Europe are under big pressure.
+All of them are trying to optimize the schedule," he said.

 Next article